 The most important thing you can do before installing a new version of iOS is to back up your device.
 There are two ways to do that: Via iTunes or iCloud.

 Setting up iCloud backup

-Backing up with iCloud is simple, and once you turn it on it happens during the night when your device is plugged in. iCloud won't create a complete backup of your device, though—it only backs up certain things, as shown below in Figure A.
+Backing up with iCloud is simple, and once you turn it on it happens during the night when your device is plugged in. iCloud won't create a complete backup of your device, though—it only backs up certain things (Figure A).

 To turn iCloud backup on:

 - Tap on your name on the top of the screen to open the Apple ID screen.

 - Tap on iCloud and then scroll down until you see iCloud Backup.
 You can tap on that to toggle it on or off, as well as to initiate a backup instead of waiting for the evening.

 If the only thing you want to back up are settings and saved documents, the iCloud backup is all you need.
 If you want to be able to totally restore your device, you'll need to go one step further and do a local backup using iTunes.

 While you're in the iCloud settings screen, it's also a good time to be sure that you're allowing apps to store their data in iCloud.
 Both above and below the iCloud Backup option are toggle buttons for various apps—if you don't want to worry about losing data, make sure the ones you use are toggled on.